Tomires/thesis-masters/analysis.md

 # 3Data

 Austin-based project 3Data started as a 2016 prototype called DataVizVR.[7]
-As of August 2019, this demo is still available via Oculus Store.[8]
+As of August 2019, this demo is still available via Oculus Store.
 The demo features a number of preloaded datasets and enables the user to interact with a single plot via a very spartan user interface.
-Since then, the product has matured, offering various plot types including terrain maps.
+Since then, the product has matured, offering various plot types including terrain maps.[8]

 ![3Data's immersive VR environment.](images/3data.png)[9]